 LXVII.
-Will the Government be pleased to state if it is a fact that all the students of the D. A. V., the Dyalsingh and the Medical Colleges at Lahore were required to attend roll-calls before military officers when they were made to stand in the sun, guarded by the military with fixed bayonets and that this process was continued for three weeks, immediately preceding the university examinations.
+Will the Government be pleased to state if it is a fact that all the students of the D. A. V., the Dyalsingh and the Medical Colleges at Lahore were required to attend roll-calls before mili-

-(b) Is it also a fact that in the case of the King Edward Medical College, the total distance which the students were made to traverse on foot in the summer heat for attending the roll-call amounted to not less than 16 miles a day?
+(δ) Is it also a fact that in the case of the King Edward Medical College, the total distance which the students were made to traverse on foot in the summer heat for attending the roll-call amounted to not less than 16 miles a day?